EinsteinToolkit/www.cactuscode.org/index.md

 large international collaboration of physicists and computational scientists.

-The name Cactus comes from the design of a central core (\"flesh\") which connects to application modules (\"thorns\") through an extensible interface.
+The name Cactus comes from the design of a central core ("flesh") which connects to application modules ("thorns") through an extensible interface.
 Thorns can implement custom developed scientific or engineering applications, such as computational fluid dynamics.
 Other thorns from a standard computational toolkit provide a range of